Tropical Storm Lee will soon be a major hurricane with 150 mph winds or more

 Lee has strengthened into a hurricane in the Atlantic Ocean and forecasters say it's expected to grow rapidly into a major hurricane by this weekend.

 "It is becoming a question of when and not if rapid intensification occurs with Lee," the advisory noted.
-Winds are forecast to reach 150 mph which is a powerful Category 4 'major hurricane' with the possibility of "explosive intensification."
+Winds are forecast to reach 155 mph which is a high-end Category 4 'major hurricane' with the possibility of "explosive intensification."

 This forecast — so far out in the Atlantic — with a prediction of strengthening this quickly is unusual.
 Still, it's too early to say with any certainty exactly where this storm will go.